chevere/parameter/README.md

 $object(new stdClass());
 ```

-Use `ObjectAttr` attribute to define an object parameter.
+Use `ObjectAttr` attribute to define an object parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\ObjectAttr;